Phalaenopsis amabilis: Description

 Phalaenopsis amabilis is an epiphytic, rarely lithophytic herb with coarse, flattened, branching roots up to 1 m long and usually 3-4 mm wide.
 Between two and eight fleshy, dark green, oblong to egg-shaped leaves 150-300 mm long and 40-70 mm wide are arranged in two rows along the stem.
 The stem is 100-300 mm but hidden by the leaf bases.
 The flowers are arranged on a stiff, arching flowering stem 300-750 mm long emerging from a leaf base, with a few branches near the tip.
 Each branch of the flowering stem bears between two and ten white, long-lasting flowers on a stalk (including the ovary) 20-35 mm long.
 Each flower is 60-70 mm long and 50-80 mm wide with the sepals and petals free from and spreading widely apart from each other.
 The sepals are egg-shaped, 30-40 mm long and about 20 mm wide and the petals broadly egg-shaped to almost square, 30-40 mm long and wide.
 The labellum is white with yellow and reddish markings, about 25 mm long with three lobes.
 The side lobes curve upwards and partly surround the column.
 The middle lobe is cross-shaped with a rounded tip and two long, thread-like wavy arms.
 There is a large yellow callus near the base of the labellum.
 Flowering time depends on distribution but occurs from April to December in New Guinea.

 Taxonomy and naming

 In 1750, before the system of binomial nomenclature had been formalised by Carl Linnaeus, Georg Eberhard Rumphius had collected the species on Ambon Island and described it as Angraecum albus majus in his book Herbarium Amboinense.
 Linnaeus described it in Species Plantarum giving it the binomial Epidendrum amabile and in 1825, Carl Ludwig Blume changed the name to Phalaenopsis amabilis.
 The specific epithet (amabilis) is a Latin word meaning "lovely".

-Subspecies

-There are three subspecies of P. amabilis recognised by the World Checklist of Selected Plant Families:
+There are three subspecies of P. amabilis recognised by Plants of the World Online: